Iron Chef America: Kitchen Stadium

 There is a small section in the back of the stadium reserved for the studio audience, which is mostly composed of guests of the chefs.
 During the first two seasons, the audience is almost never mentioned or shown on camera unless there is a special guest in the audience.
 Starting with season 3, the show again takes a cue from its predecessor and gives a little more attention to the audience, particularly when someone close to the challenger or special guests are present.
 The audience is also now sometimes heard applauding the chefs, although they are ignored by cameras.

 Despite Kitchen Stadium America's state-of-the-art appearance, problems arose during the first season.
 In her battle against Mario Batali, Chef Anita Lo had trouble getting her burners hot enough to cook her food.
 At one point, one of Lo's assistants took a pot over to Mario Batali's side of the kitchen to use his stove, to which Batali happily agreed.
 In several battles contestants have experienced technical problems with the ice cream machine.
 Though there have not been serious injuries in Kitchen Stadium America, several contestants have suffered minor cuts from knife slips.

 In the Behind the Scenes: Iron Chef America special, Iron Chef Hiroyuki Sakai voices his distaste for the modern look of the American Kitchen Stadium.
 Sakai referred to the kitchen as "cold."

 Subtitles and dubbing

 Morimoto speaks English with a thick Japanese accent, and he sometimes speaks in Japanese when describing his dishes.
 Consequently, his voice is at times dubbed by Joe Cipriano.
 Cipriano, a veteran TV announcer and Los Angeles radio personality, also provided the voice for Hiroyuki Sakai in Battle of the Masters.
 When his voice is not dubbed, subtitles may be provided to help viewers understand what Morimoto is saying.
-In the episode Battle Eggs, Takashi Yagihashi had subtitles when the screen showed whom he challenged (Michael Symon).